How to Add Google Analytics to a Website in 2023 | 5 Simple Steps

 Our independent research projects and impartial reviews are funded in part by affiliate commissions, at no extra cost to our readers.
 Learn more

 When it comes to running your website, there are countless tools out there.
-From platforms that help you keep track of inventory to plug-ins that boost your site’s SEO (search engine optimization), there’s literally an entire industry built around helping you get more from your site.
+From building websites that help you keep track of inventory to plug-ins that boost your site’s SEO (search engine optimization), there’s literally an entire industry built around helping you get more from your site.

 But there are few tools out there that bring as much value as Google Analytics – particularly when you consider the fact that it is entirely free to use!